Becoming self-aware

 Core ideas you must understand for this topic

-• Self-awareness: Understanding your own feelings, strengths, weaknesses, and what motivates you.
+• Self-awareness: Understanding your own emotions, strengths, weaknesses, and values, and how they influence your behaviour and decisions.

 Learning Objectives